rakibulhasanristak/Assingment-5/README.md

         // Add copy logic here...
     }
 });
-5. What is the difference between preventDefault() and stopPropagation() methods?
+5.What is the difference between preventDefault() and stopPropagation() methods?
 Both methods are used within event handlers to control the event's behavior, but they do different things.

 event.preventDefault(): This method stops the browser's default action for a given event.
 It doesn't stop the event from bubbling up the DOM tree.